-This is not something you need to do alone.
-Parsec recommends reaching out to a local attorney who is proficient in estate planning and the laws.
+Reviewing your estate documents is not something you need to do alone.
+We recommend reaching out to a local attorney who is proficient in estate planning and the laws.
 When we talk with our clients about estate documents, we are generally referring to their last will of testament; living will; medical and health care powers of attorney; and trust documents.
 There may be more documents involved in an estate plan but these are typically the main ones.

-When reviewing your documents, the attorney will make sure the right legal language is in the documents.
+When you review estate documents, the attorney will make sure the right legal language is in the documents.
 Here is a sample of some questions to ask yourself as you are reviewing your documents:

 1. Have any new children or grandchildren been born that you would like to add to the documents?

 2. Have there been any deaths or changes to current people listed in the documents?